WormBase/db-migration/docs/source/user/setup.rst

   `~/.aws/config`

-and add the following profile as shown below, substituting `$USER` for the actual profile name used in the `aws configure` command above:
+and add the following profile as shown below, substituting `$AWS_USER` for the actual profile name used in the `aws configure` command above:

 .. code-block:: ini